liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Answer: Here are some quick self-help checks to consider:

 - Try to migrate during off-peak business hours
-- If you're experiencing slowness, make sure you aren't running any unnecessary software that may compete with migration resources.
+- Make sure you aren't running any unnecessary software that may compete with migration resources if you're experiencing slowness.
 - Check with your software provider to ensure you're migrating to SPO/OneDrive using *app-based authentication*.
 Migration is a background task and shouldn't be run in user mode.
 If attempted to migrate in user mode, it can trigger larger than normal throttling.

 **Question: My migration is blocked with consistent high volume of Http 503 errors ("Server Too Busy")?**